 Most doctors welcome the input of other specialists.
 Most cancer care centres and medical associations around the globe encourage patients to get a second opinion.
 So, your doctor should be both familiar with and supportive of this process.
 A good doctor understands your right to be well informed and should support a second opinion.

 Factors which may have an effect on a doctor’s opinion are the technology available to that doctor, school of thought, where they were trained, individual methods of treatment and experience in dealing with that particular diagnosis.
 So it makes sense that a different doctor may come up with a different diagnosis, or at least offer a different opinion as to treatment choices.

 By getting a second opinion, you can expand your options about different treatment methods which may be most suitable for you and your situation.
 Being informed is always your best option!

 There is nothing lost by getting another opinion, just to make sure that the first doctor’s opinion is correct.
 When the first doctor’s opinion is the same or similar to the second opinion, your confidence will be increased.
 And if the opinions differ, you’ll receive new information that can open doors to new treatments.

 With the CTOAM No Risk Second Opinion, you’ll know you’ve explored every cancer related nook and cranny, worldwide, and that you are being presented with the very best options that medical science has to offer you today.
 And if we can’t find you at least one treatment option that is showing results better than what you’ve been prescribed, your CTOAM second opinion is free!

 CTOAM is, and will always be, years ahead of standard care.
 Why?
-Because our cancer experts spend every day researching the latest advancements in cancer care.
+Because our cancer research and patient advocacy experts spend every day researching the latest advancements in cancer care.
 Reach out today to schedule your CTOAM Second Opinion.